rob0tca/pixelating-ocr/README.md

 2. Open up the spreadsheet.
 3. Make a cup of coffee/tea and relax while Google converts the jpegs, extracts text, and populates the spreadsheet.

+### Troubleshooting

+* 'Google Drive: Page not found' : Make sure you're only logged into one Google account (see [Stack Overflow](https://stackoverflow.com/questions/47045209/google-drive-page-not-found-sorry-unable-to-open-the-file-at-this-time))

 ### Credits

 Research: Laura Ferris, Digital Initiatives Assistant, UBC Library